spotlightpa/poor-richard/content/news/2024-06-27-SPLROCKYEVENT0624.md

 +++
-blurb = "Join Spotlight PA July 18 for a live panel on Pa.’s private water companies and their impact on communities." byline = "Spotlight PA Staff" description = "Join Spotlight PA July 18 for a live panel on Pa.’s private water companies and their impact on local quality of life." event-date = 2024-07-18T18:00:00-04:00 event-title = "ROCKY WATERS" event-url = "https://zoom.us/webinar/register/WN_96qmbq8BRCm2pqNXm2sPXQ"
+blurb = "Watch a panel discussion on Pa.’s private water companies and their impact on communities." byline = "Spotlight PA Staff" description = "Watch a panel discussion about Pa.’s private water companies and their impact on local quality of life." event-date = 2024-07-18T18:00:00-04:00 event-title = "ROCKY WATERS" event-url = "https://zoom.us/webinar/register/WN_96qmbq8BRCm2pqNXm2sPXQ"